wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/manual.md

 To disable the classic Lightspeed integration after migrating to the new app, follow these steps:

-1. Log in to your Lightspeed backend.
+1. Sign in to your Lightspeed backend.
 2. Go to **Settings** > **Payment providers** > **MultiSafepay**.
 2. At the top of the screen, disable this payment provider.